NouraElHabbal/TissueSpecificTscKnockouts/RNAseq/scripts/README.md

 ## Generating barplots of the data

 The **barplots.Rmd** script is used to generate the barplots from the RPKM data.
 These barplots are automatically saved in the scripts/figures folder.

+## Performing GSEA Analysis

+This is done separately using a standalone program, see the data/processed folder for more details.
+To generate the input files for the preranked GSEA analysis the script **GSEA_inputs.Rmd** takes the DESeq results file and puts it in the correct format.
+To parse the results, a python script called **MakeGSEATable.py** takes the gsea output and created the summary files.